Ian-Garrigan/calizenic/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User story
-about: This is a critical requirement user story
+about: This is an important user story
-title: 'Must Have: <title>'
+title: 'Should Have: <title>'
 labels: ''
 assignees: ''